JohanMabille/navigating-jupyter-landscape/index.md

   - Xeus kernels running in the browser
   - JupyterLab and Jupyter Notebook
   - Voici to turn notebooks into static web applications
-  - Support for Jupyter Widgets and Visualization libraries
+  - Support for Jupyter Widgets and visualization libraries
 - No real `jupyter-server`, `jupyter-client`, `nbconvert`

 ---

 ![bg fit](./img/jupyterlite.png)

+---

+TODO: add diagram from https://blog.jupyter.org/xeus-lite-379e96bb199d But with the same blocks and colors of the repo map

 ---